March 31, 2026

 10 Years of Credits with DEP’s Multi-family Water Assistance Program

 The Multifamily Water Assistance Program was approved by the New York City Water Board in 2016, scoring a win for the affordable housing sector by offering a $250 credit per residential unit on water and sewer bills.
 Savings from the program have allowed UNHP to reinvest in multifamily properties and install additional cost-saving technologies, such as LED lighting in public areas and roof upgrades.
 In our latest report, Every Nickel Counts: Recommendations to Preserve Distressed Affordable Multifamily Housing, we emphasize the rising costs of water and the devastating effects this has on affordable housing.
-Our recommendation to address this challenge is to increase funding from $16.25 million to $100 million, and increasing the per unit credit to $500.
+Our recommendation to address this challenge is to increase funding from $16.25 million to $100 million, and increase the per-unit credit to $500.

 20 Years of IPED Fellows at UNHP

 University Neighborhood Housing Program has supported IPED Fellows from Fordham University’s International Political Economy and Development Program since 2006.
 This year marks 20 years since the relationship began, bringing former Peace Corps Volunteers to the Bronx through the prestigious Paul D. Coverdell Fellows Program.
 The program offers Returned Peace Corps Volunteers the opportunity to continue their service while pursuing an advanced degree.
 In partnership with Fordham, Fellows are offered a full tuition scholarship and a Bronx community internship.
-UNHP is one of the partners and has benefited from receiving RPCVs, during a 3-semester-long commitment, who served all over the world, from Ecuador to Madagascar and beyond.
+UNHP is one of the partners and has benefited from receiving RPCVs for a 3-semester-long commitment who served all over the world, from Ecuador to Madagascar and beyond.
 Over the years, Fellows have contributed to UNHP’s work through their commitment to service by providing invaluable skills in data analytics, research, writing, and more.
 In particular, they have been instrumental in advancing our advocacy efforts in the Northwest Bronx by using their skills to assist with community outreach events, track energy conservation efforts, write detailed reports on UNHP’s affordable housing preservation, and contribute to crucial research.

 Building Indicator Project (BIP) hits 20!